 Skill #2: Produce a Rhyming Word

-Whole Group: Hot Potato Rhyming Game
+Whole Group Game: Hot Potato Rhyming Game

 Have your students sit in a circle and place these picture cards in a basket, face down.
 Play some music and have them start passing the basket around.
 Once the music stops, whoever has the basket takes a card out and names the picture, then says another rhyming word.